Evidence

 Frequently asked questions

 Am I required to stay the entire class?
-May I get up to go to the restroom during class? plan to stay the whole time
+May I get up to go to the restroom during class?
+Visitors are not required to remain for the entire class.
+You may leave or return as needed, so long as it does not disrupt the session.
+Please introduce yourself to the professor before class begins.

-Should I introduce myself to professor Ahmad before class begins or stay after to say hello?
-Yes, it would be nice if they introduced themselves
+Should I introduce myself to professor Louis before class begins or stay after to say hello?
+Please introduce yourself to the professor before class begins.

 May I raise my hand to ask or answer a question?
-It is okay if they ask questions
+Visitors should generally refrain from answering questions unless they have the assigned materials and feel prepared.